Hans-Joachim Marseille: Aerial victory claims

 Marseille was transferred to his first combat assignment with the I.(Jagd)/Lehrgeschwader 2 at the time stationed at Calais-Marck on Sunday 10 August 1940.
 Two days later he arrived at this unit on 12 August 1940.
 He was assigned to the 1.
 Staffel of this Gruppe.
 Staffelkapitän was Oberleutnant Adolf Buhl.
 One of the Schwarmführer was Oberfeldwebel Helmut Goedert, to whom Marseille was assigned as wingman.
 Marseille flew his first combat mission on the next day, Wednesday 13 August 1940 and claimed his first aerial victory on 24 August 1940.
 In over little more than two years he amassed another 157 aerial victories.
 His 158 aerial victories were claimed in 382 combat missions.
+Spick states that Marseille had a mission-to-claim ratio of 2.42.